 Facilitate Chance Interactions

 When Steve Jobs designed the office space in the headquarters for Pixar, he obsessed over how to structure the atrium, and even where to locate the bathrooms, so that chance encounters were likely to occur.
 He believed this design would encourage creativity and unplanned collaborations through simple face-to-face interaction.
 An open office plan and/or unassigned desks are easy ways to facilitate chance encounters.
-Also integrating central mingling places like Pixar’s atrium and casual nooks for social interaction can lead to creative teamwork you wouldn’t have predicted.
+Also, by integrating central mingling places like Pixar’s atrium into your design, you can increase the likelihood of casual meetings, social interaction, and creative teamwork.

 Get more insights into functional office furnishings at Vari.com